ddooley/ddooley.github.io/_pages/docs/data-properties.md

 OBI uses data properties in a very limited way, via `has measurement value`,  `has specified value`, and `has specified numeric value`, and relying on the subject of the relation to provide the `aboutness` semantics.
 This approach reduces the amount of language needed to describe entities, at the cost of a bit more structure. *Most importantly it enables entities to be the focus of semantic elaboration (axioms) rather than being surrounded by opaque relations.* The `aboutness` details have the extra benefit of facilitating appropriate data exchange between ontology-driven systems.
 By specifying that a string field is about a first name or a last name, maiden name, full name, SIN number, postal code, etc. this then provides the core 'aboutness' information that guides the merging and federated querying of triple store graphs.

+Suitable object properties:

+- `inheres in` or `bearer of` object property if ...???
+- `denotes` if the ICE is a type of identifier, such as a [`centrally registered identifier symbol`](http://purl.obolibrary.org/obo/IAO_0000577) like a [`specimen identifier`](http://purl.obolibrary.org/obo/OBI_0001616) or a NCIT [`identifier`](http://purl.obolibrary.org/obo/NCIT_C25364) for example.
+- 'location of' if the literal value X is locating the given entity by a geospatial reference. ????
+-
 Now, back to the age example, it looks like we could supply various age measurements like this:

 <img src="/assets/images/docs/data_lee_object_property_ages.png">